saifaustcse/SDLC-Methodologies/README.md

     Cons:

+        * It is complex to understand , manage and implement
         * Requires high risk-analysing expertise
         * Demands risk management expertise

-        * High risk of not meeting budget or schedule deadlines
+        * Since the number of iteration are unknown, the time required to complete the project remains a mystery
         * The project takes a significantly long time to develop, increasing the overall expense of the project
-        * It is complex to understand and implement
-        * Since the number of iteration are unknown, the time required to complete the project remains a mystery

-        * Impractical for small projects
-        * Much more documentation due to intermediate phases
-        * The spiral model is best suited for large projects only.
-        * The cost can be high as it might take a large number of iterations which can lead to high time to reach the final product
-        * Management is more complex.
         * End of the project may not be known early.
-        * Not suitable for small or low risk projects and could be expensive for small projects.
-        * Process is complex
-        * Spiral may go on indefinitely.
+        * High risk for falling behind schedule or going over budget.
         * Large number of intermediate stages requires excessive documentation.
-        * High cost - The spiral model is expensive and, therefore, is not suitable for small projects.
-        * Dependence on risk analysis - Since successful completion of the project depends on effective risk handling, then it is necessary for involved personnel to have expertise in risk assessment.
-        * Complexity - The spiral model is more complex than other SDLC options.
-For it to operate efficiently, protocols must be followed closely.
-Furthermore, there is increased documentation since the model involves intermediate phases.
-        * Hard to manage time - Going into the project, the number of required phases is often unknown, making time management almost impossible.
-Therefore, there is always a risk for falling behind schedule or going over budget.
-        * Risk analysis is important phase so requires expert people.
-        * Spiral may go infinitely.
-        * It is costly for smaller projects.
-        * Is not beneficial for smaller projects.

-        * Documentation is more as it has intermediate phases.

     **[⬆ Back to Top](#table-of-contents)**